trailblazer/trailblazer.github.io/guides/sinatra/getting-started.md

 ---
 layout: operation
-title: "Getting Started: Sinatra and Trailblazer"
+title: "Getting Started with Sinatra and Trailblazer"
 ---

 # Getting Started with Sinatra and Trailblazer